Muskan12561/WeatherApp/README.md

 │── style.css       # Stylesheet

-│── app.js          # JavaScript logic

-│── assets/         # Folder for images/icons
+│── images         # Folder for images/icons

 💡 Contributing
 Feel free to contribute!
 Submit a pull request to enhance features or improve UI.